digitalme-my/NXLAuth-iOS-example/README.md

-# NXLAuth for iOS and macOS Example
+# NXLAuth for iOS Example

 The examples need to be configured with an OpenID Connect issuer (or Authorization and Token endpoints manually), and the OAuth client information